mediasp/hold/README.md

 In no particular order:

 - Chaining repositories, so you can put a Serialized cache repository infront of a Sequel repository in order to cache certain serialized versions of objects before hitting the database, with options for whether to write_on_miss etc.
-  - Formalising an interface which allows you to specify which 'version' of an object you want to fetch, eg you might fetch full or partial versions.
-Lazy loading makes this less necessary, *but* it is going to be more useful when it comes to loading objects from a serialized cache
+  - Formalising an interface which allows you to specify which 'version' of an object you want to fetch, eg you might fetch full or partial versions, just certain properties etc. Lazy loading makes this less necessary, *but* it is going to be more useful when it comes to storing and loading objects from a serialized cache.
 - Overall tidyup of (and better test coverage for) the Sequel code
-- Some performance optimisations for Sequel repositories, in particular to the way lazy loading works
+- Some performance optimisations for Sequel repositories, in particular to the way lazy loading works, and avoiding unnecessary queries when traversing an object graph.
 - Formalising some concept of the schema of ruby objects which repositories are designed to persist
 - Database-backed implementations of other simpler Persistence interfaces like HashRepository, SetRepository and ArrayCell
 - Support for Identity Map and Unit of Work patterns (a biggie)
 - Implementations of the Persistence interfaces for some NoSQL datastores (eg Redis would be nice)
+- Porting across some more featureful and robust disk-backed implementations of the repository interfaces, making it a no-brainer to use config-file-backed persistence
+- Proper support for the use of non-Sequel repositories together with foreign_key mappers, so eg you could have it load a licensor from a licensor config file based on a licensor_id column in the database.
+The property mappers were designed with this sort of capability in mind but a bit more work needs doing on it.
+- Perhaps extend the property mapper concept to non-sequel-backed repositories too; in the process seeing if more could be done to unify the way property mappers work with the way repositories expose object cells, and object cells expose property cells.
+- Better-thought-out support in the persistence interfaces for reflection to discover the types of objects which can be persisted in a particular cell/repository/etc. This has been done to an extent but was a bit of a rush job.
+Perhaps would be nice to implement this via optional support for some kind of schema library.
+A good approach to this might also help to pin down in a tidy precise way how repositories ought to behave in the presence of polymorphism and subclassing.